simpleanalytics/docs/_docs/10_general/what-we-collect.md

 > We skip when Do Not Track is enabled

-The <a href="https://en.wikipedia.org/wiki/Do_Not_Track">Do Not Track</a> setting requests that a web application disables either its tracking or cross-site user tracking of an individual user. <a href="https://simpleanalytics.com/no-tracking">We never track</a> your users, so we skip requests with the Do Not Track enabled.
+The <a href="https://en.wikipedia.org/wiki/Do_Not_Track">Do Not Track</a> setting requests that a web application disables either its tracking or cross-site user tracking of an individual user. <a href="https://simpleanalytics.com/no-tracking">We never track</a> your users, but by default we also skip requests with the Do Not Track enabled.
 The stats will not include visitors with the Do Not Track enabled.

-> We are thinking of making skipping of DNT visitors optional.
-We don't track or profile anyway.
-What do you think?
-Let us know [on Twitter](https://twitter.com/intent/user?screen_name=SimpleAnalytic).
+Read more on [how to disable](/dnt) this behavior.